 - That the increase in bullying and social anxiety has direct links to children’s challenges in navigating social situations with spoken language

 - Spoken language development is very closely tied to learning to read

 - Reading comprehension is the single most important factor for academic success

 - Reading to your children is the BEST possible way to build vocabulary

 - Our everyday interactions with children typically only use a very small percentage of our own vocabulary

 Please subscribe to get notification when new blog posts or products are posted.
-We’re a mom founded and run company (a.k.a. “quite busy”) and as you already know I’m NOT a blogger so you won’t get bombarded with messages or emails…….I promise you that!
+We’re a mom founded and run company (a.k.a. “quite busy”).
+As you already know I’m NOT a blogger so you won’t get bombarded with messages or emails…….I promise you that!
 Pam